ghadjiyiannis/HTTPLite/README.md

 When it comes to mocking, I have illustreated the concept by mocking only the FileUtil class and injecting it in some tests to show how one can use mocking to test conditions that are otherwise difficult to test (especially error conditions).
 In reality, I would use mocking more extensively to increase coverage, and to make sure the tests remain robust in the face of changes to the code.

 Also, I chose to hand-craft the mock objects for simplicity and clarity, but on a bigger project I would once again use a mocking framework (perhaps mockito).

+## How to get the code and run the tests

+1. Clone this repository.
+2. The project is maven based - you should be able to build it using maven.
+3. Adjust the config.properties file (in HTTPLite/src/main/resources) to point to the sample document root.
+The sample document root is the directory named httpd in the repository.
+4. Run the AllTests Junit test suite (either through maven or by invoking a different runner)